 Our Campaigns to Save Wild Spaces

-North Coast - There are few parts of California as beautiful, diverse and ecologically important as the North Coast.
+Northwest California - There are few parts of California as beautiful, diverse and ecologically important as the Northwest California.
 Stretching from Point Reyes to the Oregon border, this land of redwoods, fog, rain, salmon streams, rolling grasslands and pounding surf is magical.
-The CWC is spearheading a campaign to protect up to 405,000 acres of wilderness and important wild rivers like the upper South Fork Trinity River, the Little South Fork Elk River, the Mattole River and its tributaries, and Olema Creek in the Point Reyes National Seashore.
+The CalWild is spearheading a campaign to protect up to 405,000 acres of wilderness and important wild rivers like the upper South Fork Trinity River, the Little South Fork Elk River, the Mattole River and its tributaries, and Olema Creek in the Point Reyes National Seashore.

 California Desert - California’s Mojave, Sonoran, and Colorado deserts are among the most unique and ecologically important lands in the world.
 From painted mountains to hidden springs, from world-famous wildflowers to majestic herds of bighorn sheep, Americans have long been drawn to the dramatic beauty of California’s desert.
-We boast some of the most spectacular scenery in the nation, and that has made tourism and recreation an essential part of our local economy.
-The CWC is working with its allies to build on the success of the California Desert Protection Act of 1994 in preserving spectacular desert lands and boosting the local economy.
+CalWild is working with its allies to build on the success of the California Desert Protection Act of 1994 in preserving spectacular desert lands and boosting the local economy.
+We are also working to make sure that renewable energy development and desert protection coexist.